-“Oh my God!
+“Oh, my God!
 How are they doing?”
 I ask.
 “I haven’t heard from them for so long, which is good because if I don’t hear from them, then I know they’re doing well.”
 Grace and I take off in our own conversation about the families at Helping Hands.
 Since we didn’t really have a chance to discuss it last night at the fundraiser meeting, I ask Grace exactly what Helping Hands does.
-Grace is off again, talking about all of the battered wives and abused children helped by the program.
+Grace is off again, talking about all the battered wives and abused children helped by the program.
 I think it’s a wonderful thing.
-It’s exactly why I became a psychologist.
+It’s exactly why I became a psychiatrist.

 “Is there anything I can do to help, Grace, in a personal or professional capacity?”
 I ask.
 In a not-so-subtle voice, I hear Kate say, “Suck up.”

 Grace closes her eyes and her face changes.
 At first, I think she’s in pain, but I’m soon to find out that’s not exactly the case.
 Carrick looks at his wife and it’s clear by his expression that he knows what’s about to happen.
 He looks over at Elliot, who simply rolls his eyes and drops his head.
 I look over at Christian for some kind of clue, and he just puts his arm around the back of my chair and drops his head as well.
 Kate and I are truly both clueless—probably the only thing we have in common right now—except for the whole “pussy” thing.
-Mia, who is seated on the other side of me, softly says “Here it comes…” and drops her head, too.
+Mia, who’s seated on the other side of me, softly says “Here it comes…” and drops her head, too.